Nathan Johnson

 PROSPECTIVE STUDENTS

-Dr. Johnson teaches graduate courses in public rhetorics, rhetorical theory/history, research methods, and science and technology studies.
-He holds affiliate appointments with the Department of Communication and the School of Information, and he has served on thesis and dissertation committees in the Department of English, the Department of Communication, and the Department of History, both locally and nationally at other universities.
+Dr. Johnson teaches graduate courses on rhetorical history and theory, public rhetorics, research methods, and science and technology studies.
+His work explores how information infrastructures shape knowledge production and public discourse.
+He holds affiliate appointments with the Department of Communication and the School of Information, providing students with interdisciplinary opportunities.
+He has also served on thesis and dissertation committees in English, Communication, and History at 91tvӰԺ and other universities, supporting students in developing research that engages both historical and contemporary issues in rhetoric and information studies.

 EDUCATION